 The next generation of entertainment is also prospering here, supported by skilled talent and computer technology.
 Winnipeg has become a hotbed for cool shops engaged in new media, including digital imaging, animation and special effects, interactive games and audio/video production.

 Our cultural portfolio and cutting-edge creative capabilities are inspired by high-performance graduates of some of the best professional arts and production programs in the country.

 Companies that depend on ingenuity find bright ideas growing in Winnipeg.

 Winnipeg has one of Canada’s highest levels of spending on entertainment as a percentage of total household expenditures, so it’s clear that these types of pursuits—from both professional and recreational perspectives—resonate on a meaningful level with Winnipeggers from all walks of life.
 On average, Winnipeg households spend about six per cent of their household expenditures on entertainment.
 Total entertainment spending by Winnipeggers is estimated at approximately $1.9 billion per year.

 Known as the ‘Cultural Cradle of Canada,’ Winnipeg’s creative industries sector is well-established and world class, and its multifaceted offerings continue to evolve and expand.
 Canada’s Royal Winnipeg Ballet, the Winnipeg Symphony Orchestra and the Royal Manitoba Theatre Centre have all earned international reputations.

-- Winnipeg’s creative industries employs almost 26,000 workers (six per cent of the city’s total labour force).
+- Winnipeg’s creative industries employs more than 25,000 workers (six per cent of the city’s total labour force).

 - Employment growth within Winnipeg’s creative industries jumped 8 per cent from 2015 to 2016.